Helena girls have season come to an end in 2nd round - Shelby County Reporter

 By SETH HAGAN | Special to the Reporter

-TUSCALOOSA – Helena’s girls soccer season came to a close in the playoffs Tuesday, April 27 as the Huskies fell to Northridge 3-0 in the second round.
+Helena – Helena’s girls soccer season came to a close in the playoffs Tuesday, April 27 as the Huskies fell to Northridge 3-0 in the second round.

 Helena finished with a 12-7-2 in the 2021 campaign and a first round playoff victory over Benjamin Russell.
 Northridge notched their first score ten minutes into the match off a free kick 20 yards out just above the penalty box.